zxstim/ksl-castle-raids/README.md

 ### `BanditFort.sol`
 For this attack plan, you need to formulate an attack angle for the smart contract and write your own attack script.
 If you can break the contract so that nobody can be `banditLord`, you have successfully eliminated an enemy clan.

+### `CastleMap.sol`
+To make it easy to find, our scouts have reported back with a smart contract storing all the maps.

 ## Prizes
 After completion, ask one of the Kaia team members at the KSL for your rewards.